moltenform/labs_youthful_projects/src/csdownloadvid/doc/addfadeout.md

 [Back](../README.md)

-## Fade-out a mp4/m4a/aac audio (lossless)
+## Fade-out a mp4/m4a song (lossless)

 Sometimes you'll have a song that goes on for longer than you like.
-It's an mp4 audio file (aka .m4a or "aac").
-Maybe it's a video game soundtrack that repeats several times, and you want to shorten the song.
-You could easily open the song in Audacity, delete the last part of the song, and add a fade-out.
+It's in "aac" format (a .m4a or .mp4).
+You could open the song in Audacity, delete the last part of the song, and add a fade-out.
 This would work, but then you to have to re-encode the audio again, and since m4a is a lossy format, some audio data will be lost.

 Let's say the song is 6:00 long, and we want to keep only the first 4:00, with an 8 second fade-out.
 We'll re-encode these last 8 seconds, but we can leave the rest of the song untouched.

-We'll use qaac, which is a wrapper around Apple's aac encoder.
 If you don't have qaac set up:

 * If you don't have Apple's iTunes or QuickTime installed,